Skip to Main Content

 Lethargy & Slight Fever

-• Lethargy, a slight fever, and mild discomfort are the most common vaccine side effects in pets.
-This is characterized by your pet seeming lazier than normal.
-This is a common side effect of vaccinations and should only last a day or two.
+• Lethargy and a slight fever are the most common vaccine side effects in pets.
+This is characterized by your pet seeming lazier than normal, but should only last a day or two.
 Consult your veterinarian if your pet isn't acting like themselves in a few days.

 Loss of Appetite